VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > bounded contexts that benefit from task-based UIs because of the
 > more complex business logic and more complex user interactions.

+> I would like to state once and for all that CQRS does not require a
+> task based UI.
+We could apply CQRS to a CRUD based interface (though
+> things like creating separated data models would be much harder).
+> There is however one thing that does really require a task based UI…
+> That is Domain Driven Design.
+> Greg Young, [CQRS, Task Based UIs, Event Sourcing agh!][gregtask].

+For more information, see the chapter
+[A CQRS/ES Deep Dive][r_chapter4] in the Reference Guide.

 ## CRUD

 You should not use the CQRS pattern as part of your top-level